Skip to main content

 In addition to advanced coursework, our program offers flexibility and convenience for working professionals.
 Our online and hybrid classes allow you to study on your own schedule, and you can complete the program at your own pace.
 We understand the demands of police work, and we’ve designed this program to fit into your busy life.

-With a Police Science degree from the School of Criminology and Criminal Justice, you'll be equipped with the knowledge and skills to excel in your law enforcement career.
+With a Police Science degree from the School of Criminology and Criminal Justice, you'll be equipped with the knowledge and skills to excel in your career.
 You'll be better prepared to handle complex cases, make ethical decisions, and manage crises.
 Plus, you'll have the credentials to advance in your department and pursue leadership roles.

 Remote video URL